Annapoorani3/SingTel-Codetest/README.md

 1)	Create insects class which extends Animal and Butterfly class which extends Insects with the fly() method inside the class.
 2)	Create caterpillar class which extends insects and a transform method into it so that a caterpillar can transform into a butterfly

+Section E:
+1)	Put all the classes together and implement Boolean for all the walk(), fly(), swim() and sing() method.
+And then create the array of all animals and use counter to count the number of animals that walk, swim, sing or fly.